 - One parent’s decision may not be as good as both parents making major decisions for their child;

-What Are the Odds the Court Will Award Sole Legal Custody?
+What are the Odds the Court Will Award Legal Custody?

 If you decide to fight for sole legal custody, the court may order it if there is a history by the other parent of abuse, neglect, substance abuse, or some other activity that makes the other parent unfit.

-What Happens if I Make Decisions for my Child and I Don’t Have Sole Legal Custody?
+What Happens if I Make Decisions for my Child and I Don’t Have Legal Custody?

 If you have joint legal custody, you must consult and discuss any major decisions regarding your child with the other parent.
 If you fail to do so, you could risk being hauled into court and found in contempt.